mashupgarage/MG-Eng-Playbook/standards/github/updating-pull-requests.md

 	git push --force-with-lease
 	```

-- onto means the branch whose commits you want to put before the target branch
+- Onto means the branch whose commits you want to put before the target branch

 ## Which should I use